shreeup/ClipboardHealthAssignment/Ticket_Breakdown.md

 Solution :

-Modify Agent table in the database to include this customid column.
+1) Modify Agent table in the database to include this customid column.
     Prepare existing data - write some automated scripts to generate and store unique customid for existing agent records.

-Develop interface to configure custom ids for each agent.
+2) Develop interface to configure custom ids for each agent.
 It should allow to create custom id.
-Or if there is already interface to accept agent details then enhance it to allow giving cutomid
+Or if there is already interface to accept agent details then enhance it to allow giving cutomid.

-    It is assumed that customid should qualify certain criteria - Minimum 8 characters with at least 1 upper, 1 lower, 1 number, 1 alphabet, 1 special character.
+It is assumed that customid should qulify certain criteria - Minimum 8 characters with at least 1 uppers,1 lower, 1 number, 1 alphabet, 1 special character.
 It is assumed to be unique within system.
     Interface should take care of validation

-Connect this interface with API to update Agent details
+3) Connect this interface with API to update Agent details

-Modify the reporting logic to fetch customid instead of id
+4) Modify the reporting logic to fetch customid instead of id